 You also have to make sure that the power button is in a reachable position.
 Finally, you’ve to determine the approach that you’ll use in the legs.
 For instance, you can choose to use a standing/ sitting adjustable height stand for the desk.
 Regardless of the method, you choose when approaching this, you’ve to select a solution to assist you when planning it in the build.

 Select the building material

 You can either choose to use wood or metal to build the computer desk case.
-We highly recommend use of wood, unless you’re skilled in the use of metal.
-This is mainly due to the fact that cutting and assembling wood is easy.
-However, if you’ve the tools and skills of building using metal, don’t hesitate to use it.
+We highly recommend the use of wood, unless you’re skilled in the use of metal.
+This is mainly because cutting and assembling wood is easy.
+However, if you have the tools and skills of a building using metal, don’t hesitate to use it.

-Now, if you’re building the case using wood, you’ve to make a decision on the wood type that you’ll use.
+Now, if you’re building the case using wood, you’ve to decide on the wood type that you’ll use.
 So, what wood should i use to build a deck?
 The answer is very simple!
 You can either choose plain plywood, MDF or furniture grade wood.
-MDF provides appeal since it’s straight and its surface pattern is consistent and smooth.
+MDF provides appeal since it’s straight and it’s surface pattern is consistent and smooth.
 On the other hand, plywood is easy to paint.
 Alternatively, you can apply the carbon fiber vinyl wrap inside your desk.